johnmcfarlane/papers/c++/error-handling.md

   or a 'man' page
 * provider: the program developer
 * user: the program user
-* violation by user: input is sanitized and erroneous input is handled early through normal program control flow
+* violation by user: input data is validated and erroneous input is handled early through normal program control flow

 Input might include command-line parameters, UI interaction and data files.